 A runny nose after rhinoplasty is a natural response to the healing process.
 Swelling inside the nose can temporarily obstruct airflow, leading to increased mucus production.
 Internal nasal splints or packing may also contribute to a sensation of congestion.
 Additionally, nasal function can be temporarily disrupted as the tissues adjust, making mucus drainage feel different than usual.

-Several factors influence the duration of nasal congestion after surgery:
+Several factors influence the duration of nasal drip after surgery:

-- Swelling: The more extensive the procedure, the greater the swelling, which can prolong congestion.
+- Swelling: The more extensive the procedure, the greater the swelling.
+It’s a very common side effect that can prolong congestion.

-- Internal Splints or Packing: If used, these can temporarily block airflow and contribute to congestion.
+- Internal Splints or Packing: If used, these can temporarily block airflow and contribute to nasal secretions.

 - Individual Healing Rates: Some people naturally heal faster than others, affecting how quickly congestion improves.